netosabre24/challenge-16/README.md

 # Amazon Vine Analysis

 # Project Purpose
 The purpose of this analysis is to gain insights on Amazon reviewers of the vine program and see if there is any positive bias towards them.
+By usin

 # Amazon Vine reviewers and five star reviews

+Google Colab notebooks was used to create tables from this shoe review dataset.Then using pgAdmin and AWS, this data was stored in an SQL database.
+From pgAdmin, the vine table was exported, which includes data that shows review rating, helpful votes, total votes, whether the review was a Vine review, and if the purchase was verified.

+# Results

 ![NEW1](https://user-images.githubusercontent.com/82550431/136315119-8c2014c6-2332-4b03-b557-c7603deb1c21.PNG)